Transient Reward Approximation for Continuous-Time Markov Chains: Algorithms

 With this model and reward structure, we can compute the probabilities of the CSL formula $\mathcal{P}\left( \mathit{true}\ \mathcal{U}^{[0,4]}\ \state_3 \right)$ by computing the value for $\timeb = 4$.
 Because the state $\state_3$ is absorbing, this value is also the probability of the interval-bounded until property $\mathcal{P}\left( \mathit{true}\ \mathcal{U}^{[1,4]}\ \state_3 \right)$.

-In this special case, we can thus compute this probability using the method developed in this paper or by the previous algorithm by Baier et al.~\cite{BaierHKH05}.
+In this special case, we can thus compute this probability using the method developed in this paper, or by the previous algorithm by Baier et al.~\cite{BaierHKH05}.
 For $\state_0$, this value is $\mvalue^{\max}(\cmodel, \state_0, (0, \frew), 4) \approx 0.659593$.

-In case this CTMDP is the abstraction of a given CTMC, we can apply two consecutive analyses to bound the interval-bounded until probability.
-For this, we first compute $v(\cdot) \defeq \mvalue^{\max}(\cmodel, \state_0, (0,\frew), \cdot, 3)$, and afterwards we consider $v'(\cdot) \defeq \mvalue^{\max}(\cmodel, \state_0, (0,v), \cdot, 1)$.
-We now have $v'(\state_0) \approx 0.671162$, which shows that this value is an upper bound for the until probability in the original model.
+Now we apply two consecutive analyses to bound the interval-bounded reachability probability.
+For this procedure, we first compute $v(\cdot) \defeq \mvalue^{\max}(\cmodel, \state_0, (0,\frew), \cdot, 3)$, and afterwards we consider $v'(\cdot) \defeq \mvalue^{\max}(\cmodel, \state_0, (0,v), \cdot, 1)$.
+We now have $v'(\state_0) \approx 0.671162$, which shows that this value is an upper bound for the reachability probability in the original model.
 It is indeed between the value obtained using HRs as discussed previously and the one obtained using time-dependent schedulers~\cite{ZhangN10,BuchholzHHZ11}.
 This value is larger than the one considered in the last paragraph, which shows that a consecutive analysis does not yield the maximum interval-bounded reachability probability over all HRs in a given CTMDP.
-The reason that this happens is that by dividing the analysis into two parts, the schedulers of the two analyses can change their decisions more often and obtain more information than they are supposed to have.
-Instead of only having the information that the objective is to optimise the reward until $\timeb = 4$, is is now also known whether $\timeb \leq 1$ or not. \end{example}
+The reason that this outcome happens is that, by dividing the analysis into two parts, the schedulers of the two analyses can change their decisions more often, and obtain more information than they are supposed to have.
+Instead of only having the information that the objective is to optimise the reward until $\timeb = 4$, it is now also known whether $\timeb \leq 1$ or not. \end{example}